catalyst-cooperative/pudl/docs/intro.rst

 interactive use.
 In practice, we take the clean, processed data in the data packages and use it to populate a local SQLite database.
 To handle the ~1 billion row EPA CEMS hourly time series we convert the data package into Apache Parquet dataset which is partitioned by state and year.
+For more details on these conversions to SQLite and Parquet formats, see :doc:`datapackages`.

 Denormalized Outputs
 ^^^^^^^^^^^^^^^^^^^^